6063-jl14888/HWFinalProject/README.md

 ## Circuit diagram
 ![image description](./b.jpg)

-**Description of any external data or library that you are planning to use**
+**”Description of any external data or library that you are planning to use“**

 - p5.webserial
 - p5.sound

-**Description of any sensor, output component or mechanism that you are planning on using or building**
+**”Description of any sensor, output component or mechanism that you are planning on using or building“**

 First and foremost, the project can be divided into three main parts: p5.js, Arduino, and the integration of both elements.